Metropolitan Planning Organization

 Long Range Transportation Plan (LRTP) for the Chippewa-Eau Claire Urbanized Area

 The LRTP is a multi-modal transportation plan for the urbanized area with a planning horizon of at least 20 years into the future.
 The plan documents existing conditions of the highway, bicycle, pedestrian, transit, rail, air, and freight modes in the area; establishes goals and objectives; examines system deficiencies; and recommends improvements for each mode over the next 20+ years.

 Document Download Links

 The MPO worked with an advisory team of local leaders to develop a bicycle and pedestrian plan to help guide efforts to improve walking and biking in the Metropolitan Planning Area over the next 10 years.
 Through discussion with the advisory team, research and analysis on existing conditions, and public engagement, recommendations were developed.
 The MPO will work with local governments to implement recommendations from the plan.

-The plan is available for download below in pdf format.
+The plan is available for download in pdf format by clicking the cover image to the left.
 The document has bookmarks of the chapters and links from the Table of Contents to each of the items listed.